Sharon L. Kennedy: Butler County Court of Common Pleas

 From 1999 to 2012, Kennedy was judge of the Court of Common Pleas, Domestic Relations Division, for Butler County.
 She also served concurrently as administrative judge from 2005 to 2012.

 Ohio Supreme Court

 Kennedy entered the March 6, 2012 Republican Party primary election for the unexpired term ending December 31, 2014, on the Supreme Court of Ohio.
 She ran unopposed, and received 753,072 votes.
-On November 6, 2012, she defeated incumbent Democratic candidate Yvette McGee Brown, who had been appointed to the seat on January 1, 2011, by Ohio Governor Ted Strickland.
+On November 6, 2012, she defeated incumbent Democratic candidate Yvette McGee Brown, who had been appointed to the seat on January 1, 2011, by Governor Ted Strickland.
 She was sworn in December 7, 2012, after the election was certified.

 Judicial ethics

 Kennedy's ethics were questioned in 2022 after she spoke to a Republican organization and called the issue of redistricting "the fight of our life," and made accusations about progressive groups and individuals, including those who are parties to cases pending before the court.